 8. Kollnischer Park in Mitte

 Looking for cherry blossoms near Alexanderplatz or Jannowitzbrucke?
-Then make sure to visit the area around Köllnischer park.
+Then make sure you visit the area around Köllnischer park.
 You’ll find a couple of cherry blossom trees there.

 9. Monbijoupark and Berliner Dom near Museum Island